ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       `StatefulSets` are limited to use [headless services](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), which are services with no **cluster** IP assigned (which explains the `None` value here).
 These type of services are reachable by the FQDN they have assigned within the cluster.
 [Learn more about this FQDN in the next subsection](#valkey-services-fqdn).

     - `spec.ports`\
       Describe the ports open in this service.
-Notice how I made the `name` and `port` on each port of this `Service` to match the ones already defined for the containers in the [previous `StatefulSet` resource](#valkey-statefulset).
+Notice how the `name` and `port` on each port of this `Service` match the ones already defined for the containers in the [previous `StatefulSet` resource](#valkey-statefulset).

       Also see how the `targetPort` parameters invoke the ports in the containers by name, not by number.
 This technique allows you to change the port number in the containers without affecting this `Service` declaration.